Sharing budget-friendly cozy White Christmas Decor Ideas for your 2019 holiday home!

 Your cozy white Christmas living area is not complete without a holiday-scented candle like the Vermont White Spruce candle from Better Homes & Gardens at Walmart.
 This candle makes it easy to decorate for Christmas on a budget.
 It’s a beautiful fresh winter scent to get you and your family in the holiday spirit.
 Plus, it makes the space feel more like a tranquil, snowy forest setting.

 If you’re feeling a little more creative, try setting up a miniature winter wonderland equipped with galvanized house lanterns, wax candle melts and a faux fur blanket to act as the “snowy streets.”
 I can’t praise these galvanized house lanterns from Better Homes and Gardens at Walmart enough.
 They are so versatile for both indoor and outdoor use, and they are just too cute for words.
-Be sure to snag yours before they sell out.
 You can even intersperse some deer figurines and miniature trees throughout your scene to bring the town to life.
 I decided to put my winter village on my fireplace mantle, but you can use a coffee table, dining or accent table.

 How to Create a Winter Wonderland Mantel